UVADS/ds6013/deliverable_details.md

   - Brief, visual summarization of research
   - To be displayed at the Capstone Presentation event
   - Please use this SDS-branded .ppt [template](https://github.com/UVADS/ds6013/blob/main/capstone_poster_template.pptx).
 You can modify as appropriate.
-  - Submit the file on Canvas
+  - Submit the file on Teams
   - SDS will print the poster for you and cover the cost
   - See poster [rubric](https://github.com/UVADS/ds6013/blob/main/rubrics/rubric_poster.md) for grading breakdown